Logo Icon

 One Regret: “I Should Have Revised GK More Consistently”

 When asked what she would do differently, the CLAT 2026 Telangana Topper answered clearly: she would build a fixed GK revision schedule and revise consistently.
-She believes stronger revision would have improved her weakest section significantly.
+She believes a stronger revision would have improved her weakest section significantly.

-Future Plans: Masters Abroad?
+Future Plans: Master's Abroad?

 Asmita shared that she is considering pursuing a Master’s in Law abroad, but she also said the right time to decide is after entering law school and experiencing opportunities firsthand.